 By adding a skylight (3ds Max) and adjusting it we easily matched the lighting in the live action footage.

 For our own satisfaction, we did a couple of night shot tests after the project was delivered.
-Lighting the night shots were more fun to work with, but also more time-consuming.

 Phase III: Post-Production

 To export everything we’ve used cloud rendering to speed up the process.
 Our go-to renderfarm is RanchComputing.
 Although they would run you a couple of extra bucks more than some of the other popular renderfarms, their customer support is impeccable.
-Highly recommended if you’re looking for a renderfarm.
+Highly recommended if you’re looking for a reliable renderfarm.
 And no, I’m not paid to say that.

 Our team wasn’t responsible for any post-production.
 Post was to be done by the director’s team.

-BUT, to make things easier for them, we keyed out, tracked, and positioned the footage of the school students on the sidewalks.
+But, to make things easier for them, we keyed out, tracked, and positioned the footage of the school students on the sidewalks.
 We also corrected the colors of the footage and added the shadows.
 You can see still frames of the compositing process below.